pkmn/dmg/README.md

 The `Result` returned by `calculate` contains information about damage rolls, recoil or drain/recovery information, end of turn residual data, and detailed KO chance breakdowns, all available in machine-friendly formats for programmatic usage (compared to `@smogon/calc`, where less indepth human-friendly text is provided).
-The fmailiar human-friendly output can be obtained as well by encoding the `Result` into the desired format.
+The familiar human-friendly output can be obtained as well by encoding the `Result` into the desired format.

 ### CLI